Skip to main content

 • Default Ambient Pad: Choose which purchased or free Ambient Pad to default to in the Pad Player for all loaded songs.

-• Audio Device: See which connected Audio Device is currently used by Playback for audio output.
+• Audio Device: See and set which connected Audio Device is currently used by Playback for all audio output.

 • Waveform Grid: Enable/Disable the measure and beat grid (both visual and the snapping behavior) over the Playback waveform.